Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-5-HybridFlow/README.md

    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process -Force
    ```

-3. Run the script to create your Azure AD application and configure the code of the sample application accordingly.
+3. Run the script to create your Microsoft Entra application and configure the code of the sample application accordingly.
 4. For interactive process - in PowerShell run:

    ```PowerShell